junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "No, no, look," Dean points at the sign that just flied by and now reflecting in the rear mirror.
 The sign says, "Winchester, OK, 5 miles."

 "Is it just me or it looks like destiny now?"
 Dean actually grins.
-"Some big guy up there is trying to put a big thumb up on our way, telling us, 'Hey, Winchesters, you're doing ok, whatever you're looking for, five miles this way.'"
+"Some big guy up there is trying to put a big thumb up on our way, telling us, 'Hey, Winchesters, you're actually doing ok, whatever you're looking for, five miles this way.'"

 Cas chuckles quietly with him.
 "And you're going to listen to the destiny this time?" he asks softly.
 "Last I remembered, you weren't doing so good with the destiny sisters."